 - Building Safety Protocol Quick Reference Guide will be available for all substitutes in the substitute folder.

-- Only regular volunteer for copying will be allowed in the building
+- Only regular volunteers for copying will be allowed in the building.

 - Counselors and administrators will be available for any social and emotional needs of staff.